sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 ## Tuning Frame (T)

 The payload is 12 bytes.
-This frame is not transmitted by iNav telemetry.
+This frame is not transmitted by INAV telemetry.

 | Data | Format |
 | ---- | ---- |